Flying With Minors: Documents to Have

 In this article, we will guide you regarding the rules and documents that you must have when you are traveling with a minor.
 So, next time when you board a flight with your little one, you know exactly the requirement for the minor in your care.

 Child Travel Consent

-You may need a Child Travel Consent letter if:
+You may need to have a Child Travel Consent letter if:

-· You are a teacher travelling with students on a school trip.
+- You are a teacher traveling with students on a school trip.

-· A friend of your child will be travelling with your family on a vacation.
+- A friend of your child is traveling with your family on vacation.

 Child Medical Consent